TAUTOLOGY-EDUCATION/ChatGPT-API/chatgpt api/chatgpt api doc/(3) openai api error handling doc.md

 For other errors (`AuthenticationError`, `InvalidRequestError`, and unexpected exceptions), the function will log the error, print an error message, and then break the loop to stop further attempts.

 Please remember that endlessly retrying after a `RateLimitError` may not be the best practice in a production environment as it may lead to API abuse.
 It's advisable to have a maximum retry limit and possibly an exponential backoff between retries.

+## OpenAI Error Codes Reference

+For more detailed information about the error codes and their meaning, you can refer to OpenAI's official [API Errors Documentation](https://platform.openai.com/docs/guides/error-codes/api-errors).
+This reference will provide deeper insights into understanding the specific types of errors and how to mitigate them.